nmcassa/letterboxdpy/README.md

 ```

 ```
-...all of the users watched movies...
+...all of the users watched movies in a tuple formatted (movie title, movie url)...
 ```

 ## **user_reviews(user object)**